 Kids and teens

 Anyone can be susceptible to chicken skin, but it’s most common in the kiddos, often starting in late infancy or during early adolescence.
-It typically clears up in the mid-twenties, with most cases completely kicking the bucket by the age of thirty.
+It typically clears up in the mid-twenties, with most cases completely kicking the bucket by the time you're thirty.

 Keratosis pilaris is not contagious by any means.
 People don’t give it to someone else through skin contact and don’t catch it from anyone else.
 Some people are just more prone to developing chicken skin because of genetics and skin type.
 It happens.